Thrilleratplay/jquery-validation-bootstrap-tooltip/README.md

 jQuery-Validation-Bootstrap-tooltip
 ===================================

-ADdrop in extension replacing error labels from jQuery Validation plugin with Twitter Bootsrap tooltips
+A drop in extension replacing error labels from jQuery Validation plugin with Twitter Bootsrap tooltips